network-chadmin/network-chadmin.com/docs/labs/network-academy/shrimp-co/lab-8.md

   - `sea-mdf-dsw2` is the root for VLANs 20 and 30
 - Verify root bridge election and port roles using the appropriate show commands.

-### 2. Configure Route Summarization on Routers
+### 2. Configure Distribution Switches
-- On `sea-mdf-r1` and `sea-mdf-r2`, summarize all access VLAN networks into **10.1.0.0/16** before advertising into OSPF.
+- On `sea-mdf-dsw1` and `sea-mdf-dsw2`, use a single network statement to advertise a single summary route into OSPF.
-- Ensure only summarized routes are seen by upstream peers.
+- Ensure summary route is seen on `sea-mdf-r1` and `sea-mdf-r2`
+- Utilize `passive-interface default` under your OSPF process configuration and enable adjacencies on only on Eth5, Eth6, and VLAN 99.

-### 3. Configure DHCP on Routers
+### 3. Configure Routers
+- Configure OSPF to form adjacencies on Eth0/1 and Eth0/2
+- Originate a default route into OSPF with a next-hop of your ISP
-- Configure a DHCP pool for each VLAN (10, 20, 30, 99) on `sea-mdf-r1` and `sea-mdf-r2`.
+- Set up a DHCP server and pool for each VLAN (10, 20, 30, 99) on either `sea-mdf-r1` or `sea-mdf-r2`.
-- Use **DHCP relay** on each distribution switch SVI to forward client requests to both routers.
+- Use **DHCP relay** on SVI's to forward client requests to your DHCP server.
-- Exclude gateway IP addresses and any reserved host IPs.
+- Exclude gateway IP addresses from your DHCP pools.

-### 4. Verification
-- Confirm that hosts in each VLAN receive correct IP, gateway, and DNS information.
-- Validate route summarization in OSPF.
-- Test spanning-tree failover by shutting down a forwarding link.
+!!!tip Linux host DHCP commands
+* `sudo dhclient -v eth1` - Requests DHCP lease + verbose output flag
+* `sudo dhclient -r eth1` - Release existing lease
+!!!

 ---